Homicide (1991 film): Plot

 Asking the help of a Jewish woman in the group, Gold is led to a toy shop in the city that is a secret stronghold of Nazi sympathizers, filled with anti-Jewish propaganda - proving the Jewish group's fears of danger and antisemitism were true.
 Gold erupts in anger, setting off the bomb given to him by the woman, destroying the stronghold/toy shop.

 He is again approached by the Jewish group to retrieve the list from police evidence.
 When he refuses, the group shows him photographs of his acts at the toy shop, attempting to blackmail him into assisting.

 During a raid to apprehend Randolph, where Gold is late to arrive due to the meeting with the Jewish group, Sullivan dies in Gold's arms, killed by gunshot.
-Gold, filled with rage, charges through the building and loses his gun.
-He wraps a rusty chain around his arm and catches up to Randolph who is attempting to escape through the basement.
-Randolph shoots him and talks through his last moments.
-Gold informs him that it was Randolph's mother that turned him in, earning him another gunshot to the arm.
-Gold gives him a phony passport arranged by his mother, as a police officer turns the corner and shoots Randolph in the chest, killing him.
+Gold, filled with rage, says he will "kill that nigger" and charges through the building, where he loses his gun.
+He finds a heavy chain to use as a makeshift weapon and catches up to Randolph, who is attempting to escape through the basement.
+Randolph shoots him and talks mockingly to him while clearing a metal grate blocking his escape route.
+Gold informs him that it was Randolph's mother who turned him in, to which Randolph replies by shooting Gold again in the arm.
+As proof, Gold gives him the phony passport arranged by his mother, when suddenly a police officer off screen shoots Randolph in the chest, killing him.

-Gold returns to the precinct to apologetic words from his fellow police officers.
-He comes to find the old woman was killed by a pair of young black kids, attempting to get the “fortune” hidden in her basement.
+Gold returns to the precinct to apologetic words from some of his fellow police officers, who now seem distant, possibly due to the circumstances of his partner's death.
+He is told he is "off homicide" and learns the old woman was killed by a pair of black kids, attempting to get the “fortune” hidden in her basement.